 Leaving school in the 1980’s there weren’t many options for a working class kid on Tyneside, I drifted aimlessly from Government employment schemes, factory work and signing on the dole – one time I found myself packing blocks of cheese!

-Eventually I found the peace of mind I was searching for after studying photography and video production at Gateshead college.
+Eventually I found the peace of mind I was searching for after studying photography and video production at Gateshead college in the early ’90s.
 Then I dove straight in at the deep end – no art grants or funding just full time self-employment.
-Since then my life has been dedicated to photography, video production, making social documentaries and the past five years writing the blog.

 It can be relentless forming ideas from the minute you wake up to working seven days a week – but to be honest it’s the only way to do it.
 If you’re not prepared to put the time in you might as well shut up shop and hand the keys in.